desmarais-lab/NetworkInference/README.md

 The `plot()` method allows to plot cascades with varying degrees of detail.
 The argument `label_nodes` (`TRUE/FALSE`) provides node labels which require more space but provide more detail.
 The argument `selection` allows to pick a subset of cascades to visualize in case there are too many to plot.
 If `label_nodes` is set to `FALSE` each event is depicted by a dot, which allows to visualize more cascades simultaneously.

 Let's first look at the visualization with labels.
-Here we plot four cascades, selected by their name:
+Here we plot two cascades, selected by their name:

 ``` r
 cascade_ids <- colnames(policies)